Ministry of Culture, Community, and Youth

 g. strengthen safeguards to ensure respectful treatment of the National Pledge, the National Anthem, the Public Seal and the Presidential Symbols as set out in paragraph 14 above.

 GUIDELINE FOR SUBMISSION OF COMMENTS

-15. We request that all interested parties submit their comments to the draft Bill using the prescribed template below through email to email@example.com, with the subject “Public Consultation for Administration of Muslim Law (Amendment) Bill”.
-All submissions should be sent no later than 10 September 2021, 6.00pm.
+18. We request that all interested parties submit their comments on the proposals for the new regulations using the feedback form in the link here or button below.
+All submissions should be sent no later than 8 July 2022, 6.00pm.

-17. All comments received during the consultation will be reviewed and some provisions may be further refined based on feedback received during this consultation.
+20. We will review all comments received during the consultation and refine the proposals where appropriate, based on feedback received during this consultation.
 We will publish a summary of the main comments received on the REACH website, together with our responses, after this consultation exercise closes.
 Please be assured that the identities of the respondents will not be disclosed in the summary.